Emerge! Center Against Domestic Abuse

 - Ability to function in a complex institution and systems with a focus on problem solving and adaptability

 - Excellent written and oral communication

-- Knowledge of the dynamics of domestic violence
+- Knowledge of group facilitation and dynamics

 - Ability to assess potential crisis situations and take appropriate action